|When is St. David's Day?||1st March each year. In 2020 it is on Sunday 1st March.|

 In current times, traditional festivities include the wearing daffodils and leeks, recognised symbols of Wales and Saint David respectively and grand parades in major towns and cities in Wales.
 In the capital city of Wales, Cardiff, a National St David's Day parade is held every year, with lots of exciting performances by dragons and theatre groups.
 Nowadays St David’s Day is not just celebrated in Wales but the world over.
 If you search on the internet for “St David’s Society”, you will find them worldwide.
 However perhaps the most poignant celebrations are in the tiny city of St David’s itself.

 St David’s or Ty Ddewi is the smallest city in the UK with an estimated population of 1,800.
+It is the home of the world famous St David's Cathedral.
 St David’s was granted city status as long ago as in the 16th century, but that status was lost in 1886.
 It wasn’t until 1994 that city status was rightfully restored to St David’s and once again became the smallest city in the UK.
 Here in St David’s, celebrations are not done by half and not just on one day but consist of a whole array of different and varied events, usually spread over a two-week period as opposed to one day.

 St David’s Day celebrations take place in Wales and the world over on 1st March each year.
 But if you want to witness how the celebrations are organised over a two-week period, then the tiny city of St David’s itself is the place to visit.